podviaznikov/m.player/README.md

 # m.player - offline/online browser music player
 m.player build on top of the HTML5 technologies and wonderful javascript libraries.
-Currently you can find it only in Chrome Web Store (https://chrome.google.com/webstore/detail/lhjjnnhpfomdbcgnmkejhacbcdppljic) and http://player.enginimation.com.
+Currently you can find it in Chrome Web Store (https://chrome.google.com/webstore/detail/lhjjnnhpfomdbcgnmkejhacbcdppljic) and http://player.enginimation.com.

 ## Feedback
 There are a lot of features I would like to see in this player.
 You can help to make project better contributing your code or just sending your feedback.
-If you miss some functionality you are welcome to write me on anton.podviaznikov@enginimation.info.
+If you miss some functionality you are welcome to write me on anton.podviaznikov@enginimation.com.

 List of issues/features can be found here (https://github.com/podviaznikov/m.player/issues).
 However I personally plan to implement much more useful functions.